 He took on Trump

 Buttigieg took numerous shots at Trump during the speech, all to raves from the crowd.

-He referenced policy by tweet as a bad idea, he suggested foreign governments could curry power by staying at Trump-brand hotels, he said he hoped to retire when he was the president's current age, accused the president of exchanging "love letters on White House letterhead" with Russian President Description Vladimir Putin.
+He referenced policymaking-by-tweeting as a bad idea, suggested foreign governments could curry favor by staying at Trump-brand hotels, said he hoped to retire by the time he was the president's current age and accused the president of exchanging "love letters on White House letterhead" with Russian President Vladimir Putin.

 It's not a one-way street.
-Trump likes to call the mayor "Alfred E. Neuman," the Mad Magazine mascot.
+Trump likes to call the mayor "Alfred E. Neuman," the boyish Mad magazine mascot.